dougbtv/oai-ansible/README.md

 ## using the playbooks.

-Assumes a CentOS 7 host with minimal or cloud iso install.
+Assumes a CentOS 7 host (physical or virtual) with minimal or cloud iso install.

+### OpenAir-CN Host

+Generally there are two steps:

+* Install the realtime kernel, with `./realtime.yml`
+* Build, configure & run openair-cn, with `./openair-cn.yml`

+---

 Modify the `./inventory/vms.inventory` (or create your own) and install the real-time kernel using this playbook: